OpenValue-D/angular-basic-training/docs/assignments/ASSIGNMENT_1.md

 ```

 - Render the amount of stars in the `StarRating` component using `@for` and `@if`
+  - it's sufficient to show support only full starts.
+Not fractions of stars like 4.1.

 Resources:
 - [Control flow blocks @if, @for, @switch explained](https://angular.dev/guide/templates/control-flow)